dliocode/horse-ratelimit/README.md

 - Memory Store _(default, built-in)_ - stores hits in-memory in the Horse process.
 Does not share state with other servers or processes.

-### Alternate Rate-limiters

-This module was designed to only handle the basics and didn't even support external stores initially.
-These other options all are excellent pieces of software and may be more appropriate for some situations:

 ## Usage

-For an API-only server where the rate-limiter should be applied to all requests:
+For an API-only server where the ratelimit should be applied to all requests:

 ```delphi
 uses Horse, Horse.RateLimit;